kumahq/kuma-website/docs/docs/1.0.5/installation/ecs.md

 :::
 ::: tab "Remote"
-Setting up a remote `kuma-cp` is a two step process.
-First, deploy the kuma-cp itself:
+Setting up a remote `kuma-cp` is a two-step process.
+First, deploy the `kuma-cp` itself:

 ```shell
 aws cloudformation deploy \